-Specimens will be stored without any labels that directly identify you, and are identified by a research code number.
+Your samples will be stored in a manner in which your personal identification is not known to those storing it.
+Specimens will be stored without any labels that directly identify you, and are only identified by a research code number.
 The electronic database that contains your personal data is separate from the database with the data from your samples, and is password protected (can only be accessed by a small number of identified individuals).
 All of the personnel handling the specimens will be adequately educated about and agree to the confidential handling of your samples.
 The samples will be stored in a secure, limited access area.
-The data from sequencing will be stored electronically in a secure manner.

 We shall keep your research record confidential, to the extent provided by federal, state, and local law.
 We shall not allow anyone to see your record, other than people who have a right to see it.
-If information from this study is published or presented at scientific meetings, your name and other personal information will not be used.
+You will not be identified in any reports from this study.